crys-cross/ethernaut-attacks/README.md

 - Steal the funds from the contract via price manipulation to pass this level.

 #### SOLUTION:
--   Put address of deployed library and other needed addresses in AttackDex.ts and run script in goerli.
+-   Solidity does not support fractions and will have some discrepancy in its mathematical operation and player can use that vulnerability to drain all the tokens from the contract.
+Put address of deployed library and other needed addresses in AttackDex.ts and run script in goerli.
 -   TODO- scripts

 #### FILES: